-Distribution of Groundfish Catches - It is clear from the fragmentary nature of the information which can be compiled on the detailed distribution of fishing that a description of the detailed distribution of catches, based on direct observation, is not possible.
+It is clear from the fragmentary nature of the information which can be compiled on the distribution of fishing that a description of the detailed distribution of catches, based on direct observation, is not possible.
 It has already been demonstrated (Table 1) that the areas involved in proposed reassignments between Div.
 4X and Div.
-5Y (about 350 sq. naut. mi, or 2% of Div.
+5Y (about 350 n. mi2, or 2% of Div.
 4X) and reciprocally between Div.
 5Y and Div.
-4X (about 400 sq. naut. mi, or 3% of Div.
-5Y), are not large.
-Thus, catches from these areas would not be expected to have been large.
-Knowledge of resource distributions allows some refinement to this inferential approach.
+4X (about 400 n. mi2, or 3% of Div.
+5Y) are not large.
+Thus, catches from